Chairman of the PSC

 Professor Ramesh Deosaran - ORTT

 Professor Deosaran ORTT was appointed by His Excellency the President of the Republic of Trinidad and Tobago to serve as a Member of the Teaching Service Commission (December 2010), and as Chairman of the Police Service Commission (13th April, 2011 to 12th April, 2014).
-He was reappointed as Chairman of the PSC again is currently serving his second term in office (23rd May, 2014 to 22nd May, 2017).
+He was reappointed to serve a second term as Chairman of the PSC from the period (23rd May, 2014 to 22nd May, 2017).
+However Professor Deosaran resigned with effect from 01st September, 2014.

 As part of his diverse public service record, Professor Deosaran has served as an Independent Senator to the Ninth Parliament of the Republic of Trinidad and Tobago ( December 2007 - April 2010).
 Prior to this he served during the October 2002 - September 2007, April - August 2002, January - October 2001 and January 1986 - November 1991 parliamentary sessions, and as Chairman or Member on several Joint Select Committee of Parliament, for example, the Joint Select Committee appointed to Enquire into and Report on Municipal Corporations and Service Commissions (Police Service, Public Service) (Chairman); Joint Select Committee appointed to Enquire into and Report on The Local Government Bill, Police Service Reform Bill (Member), etc.